 What Does a Medical Assistant Do?

-What medical assistants do may vary depending on the setting, but they play a crucial role in the day-to-day operations of hospitals, physician’s offices, and healthcare facilities.
-Medical assistants (MAs) treat patients with various ailments, injuries, and chronic conditions.
+Medical assistants play a crucial role in the day-to-day operations of hospitals, physician’s offices, and healthcare facilities.
+Specific responsibilities may vary by setting.
+Certified medical assistants (CMAs) treat patients with various ailments, injuries, and chronic conditions.
 They must also respond to medical emergencies, assist patients and their families with sensitive matters (such as treatment options and medication recommendations), and manage operational logistics at their place of employment.

 According to the Bureau of Labor Statistics, more than 500,000 licensed MAs are currently employed in the United States.
 The majority of these employees work a full-time schedule.
 However, some medical assistants may be employed part-time, or primarily work shifts in the evenings or on weekends; this is common at hospitals and other facilities open 24 hours a day.
 Learn more about how to become a medical assistant below.

 What is a medical assistant and what does a medical assistant do?
 According to the American Association of Medical Assistants (AAMA), primary job duties for MAs generally fall into one of two categories: administrative or clinical.

 Clinical Medical Assistant Duties: Medical assistants are not qualified to perform the same procedures as primary physicians, surgeons, RNs, or other higher-level healthcare providers.
 However, medical assistant training prepares these individuals to perform non-invasive exams on patients and to perform certain tasks under physician direction and supervision.
 According to the AAMA, important clinical skills for medical assistants include the following: